pwt/docker-airconnect-arm/README.md

   psychlist/docker-airconnect-arm
 ```

-To include AirCast support, set the `INCLUDE_AIRCAST` environment variable to `TRUE` as shown below:
+To include AirCast support, set the `INCLUDE_AIRCAST` environment variable to `TRUE` in each `docker run` command line, as shown below:

 ```
 docker run -d \
   --net=host \